daftcode/terraform-provider-scripted/README.md

 }
 ```

-Parameters can by used to change the resources.
+Parameters can be used to change the resources.
+More info in [docs](docs/README.md)

 ## Building from source